-These ‘bladder’ bottles usually held more wine than earlier ‘onion’ bottles or the more cylindrical types that followed them.
-Like this special edition bottle, by about 1730 full sized ‘bladder’ bottles were made to hold around a litre of wine.
+These ‘chestnut’ bottles usually held more wine than earlier ‘onion’ bottles or the more cylindrical types that followed them.
+Like this special edition bottle, by about 1730 full sized ‘chestnut’ bottles were made to hold around a litre of wine.

 This blend was carefully put together for this limited edition from specially selected Ports from Taylor Fladgate extensive aged Tawny stocks, aged in seasoned oak Port pipes.
 Its character is unique for this bottling, with the characteristic Taylor Fladgate richness and with its distinctive grip on the finish.

 The wine is a skilfully blended Tawny Port, harmonious and balanced, with all the intensity and finesse derived from ageing in seasoned oak casks.